TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement.md

 ### **Machines don't install updates**

 * Try running updates directly on the machine.
-If the machine cannot update, consult the [list of potential errors in the troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#hresult).
+If the machine cannot update, consult the [list of potential errors in the troubleshooting guide for Windows](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#hresult).
+For Linux, see the [documentation allowing access to repositories](https://docs.microsoft.com/azure/automation/automation-update-management#linux).
 * See the ["Failed to Start" troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#failed-to-start)

 ### **"No computers match the Update deployment target specification" error received**